Ali-Zaid7/tailwind-styled-landing-page/README.md

  # 🚀 Excited to share my latest project using Next.js!
-I developed a that includes multiple sections like Header, Hero, About Us, Portfolio, and Footer.
+I developed a website that includes multiple sections like Header, Hero, About Us, Portfolio, and Footer.
 Each section is styled using Tailwind CSS, ensuring a clean and modern design.

 # 💡 Key highlights of the project: